MicrosoftDocs/security/zero-trust/apply-zero-trust-azure-services-overview.md

 ## Additional Zero Trust documentation

-Use additional Zero Trust content based on a documentation set or your role in your organization.
+Use additional Zero Trust content based on a documentation set or the roles in your organization.

 ### Documentation set